 Robustness

 Table 3 presents models focused on alternative subgroup samples using the richest specification from the main analysis (Table 2: Specification 4).
 Specifically, we model the effect of felony history share separately for male and female not-employed rates, and separately for white and African American not-employed rates.
-Shannon et. al. (2017) provide two state-level estimates: an overall felony history percentage and a African American felony history percentage for African Americans.
+Shannon et. al. (2017) provide two state-level estimates: an overall felony history percentage and an African American felony history percentage for African Americans.
 Therefore, we utilize the African American specific measure of felony-history share in our African American model for that subgroup, but use the overall rate in each of the other models.
 Due to data limitations, Shannon et. al. (2017) were unable to generate state-level estimates of the felony history share by sex.
 Where applicable, CPS-based control variables were computed for the specific subgroups.
 However, other control variables (e.g., mean TANF max) apply equally across the groups.

 As shown in Table 3, felony history percentage has a nonsignificant, albeit positive, impact on the not-employment-rate for men (Table 3: Specification 1).
 In contrast, among women, felony-history share shows a statistically significant effect on non-employment almost 5 times larger than that of the male subgroup.
 A similar bifurcation appears in the race submodels.
 A statistically significant effect exists for the whites but not African Americans.
 In both cases, the felony-history effect is larger in the group with a lower felony-history base rate.